edekadigital/BrowserAutomator/README.md

 To generate both keys needed, you can use the following function:
 `BrowserAutomator.cipher_util.key_generator(private_key_path, public_key_path, key_length=1024)`

-This creates by default a 1024 bit RSA key pair using the "pycrypto" library and writes the generated keys to the given paths.
+This creates by default a 1024 bit RSA key pair using the "pycryptodome" library and writes the generated keys to the given paths.
 If desired you can also use any other key generator.

 ### Encrypting the content
 To encrypt a string you can use: